-Join Simon Allardice for an in-depth discussion in this video Next steps, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Next steps, part of Programming Foundations: Test-Driven Development.

 - [Voiceover] While I've been keeping this course…as generic as I possibly can,…we can only apply these ideas in some specific language,…some specific environment.…So I'm going to cover a few resources for moving forward…using a particular language,…if you haven't already been doing that.…Now these recommendations, obviously, pale…into insignificance if you're working in an environment…that already has some test-driven development…or at least automated test processes in place.…So, getting started with Java.…Well with Java the 400 pound gorilla of unit testing…is still junit and junit.org has a very useful Wiki…and reference that really does cover almost…everything you would need on a day-to-day basis…when creating and using tests.…